Dakes/WaniKaniCommunityMnemonics2/README.md

 - To protect from XSS attacks, instead of HTML tags a custom markup syntax is used for highlighting.
 - *All* HTML tags will be removed during insert into the DB spreadsheet.
 - Content will be displayed within Iframes to further narrow down the possibilities for XSS exploits.
+- Caches data from spreadsheet to make the script more responsive.
 - Old legacy Mnemonics that were by users "c" or "ript:void(0)" (caused by bug) are displayed as Anonymous.

 ## Roadmap